Seattle Children's Medical Staff

 The CUMG board of directors is comprised of 12 voting CUMG physician members.
 Ten are appointed due to their leadership roles within Seattle Children’s and UWSOM, and two are at-large members elected by CUMG faculty members.
 There are also three non-voting ex-officio physician members appointed to the board by the corporate members because of their particular expertise.
 The board is advised by non-physician representatives from Seattle Children’s, UWSOM and CUMG administration.
 The role of the board is to manage the affairs of CUMG subject to the approval of the corporate members.

-- J. Elaine-Marie Albert, MD, MHA, Critical Care Medicine
+- J. Elaine-Marie Albert, MD – Critical Care, CUMG Vice President

-- Leslie Walker-Harding, MD, chief academic officer; Department of Pediatrics
+- Leslie Walker-Harding, MD – Chief Academic Officer; Chair, Department of Pediatrics

 Administrative member representatives